A2U8C/DS164_A2M/README.md

 - This feature is controlled by the admin.
 - The admin decides the news which needs to be broadcasted to all the officers considering the severity of the case.
-- The admin can delete and add posts that are broadcasted to all the officers.
+- The officers can only view these news.
+The officers are not eligible to create or delete posts in News Broadcasting feature.

 ### 4.2.
 Report generation